ConnorBaker/ProgrammingInHaskell2ndEd/posts/2019-03-01-Chapter-7-Exercises.md

             else error "Parity bit doesn't match input actual string"
     ~~~

-8. Test your new string transmitter program from the previous exercise using a faulty communication channel that forgets the first bit, which can be modelled using the tail function on lists of bits.
+8. Test your new string transmitter program from the previous exercise using a faulty communication channel that forgets the first bit, which can be modeled using the tail function on lists of bits.

     ~~~hs
     channelNoisy :: [Bit] -> [Bit]